ranja-sarkar/stats/statistical models/readme.md

 <img width="108" alt="777" src="https://github.com/user-attachments/assets/8104de23-52a0-4716-ac39-79e3de7a6f93" />

-The denominator in posterior (ratio) is the evidence/data avaiable to us.
+The denominator in posterior (ratio) is the evidence/data available to us.

 In unsupervised and supervised learnings or in general in a statistical analysis, the most influential factor is the driving question which we try to answer with our analysis.